Kaszanas/SC2InfoExtractorGo/README.md

     	Input directory where .SC2Replay files are held. (default "./DEMOS/Input") -output string
-    	Output directory where compressed zip packages will be saved. (default "./DEMOS/Output") -game_mode int
+    	Output directory where compressed zip packages will be saved. (default "./DEMOS/Output") -perform_filtering
+    	Specifies if the pipeline ought to verify different hard coded game modes.
+If set to false completely bypasses the filtering.
+  -game_mode_filter int
-    	Provide which game mode should be included from the processed files in a format of a binary flag: AllGameModes: 0b11111111 (default 255)
+    	Specifies which game mode should be included from the processed files in a format of a binary flag: AllGameModes: 0b11111111 (default 255)
-  -max_procs int
-    	Specifies the number of logic cores of a processor that will be used for processing. (default 24) -number_of_packages int
-    	Provide a number of zip packages to be created and compressed into a zip archive.
-Please remember that this number needs to be lower than the number of processed files.
-If set to 0, will ommit the zip packaging and save output .json directly to drive. (default 1)
   -localized_maps_file string
     	Specifies a path to localization file containing {'ForeignName': 'EnglishName'} of maps.
 If this flag is not set and the default is unavailable, map translation will be ommited. (default "./operation_files/output.json")
+  -perform_integrity_checks
+    	If the software is supposed to check the hardcoded integrity checks for the provided replays -perform_validity_checks
+    	Provide if the tool is supposed to use hardcoded validity checks and verify if the replay file variables are within 'common sense' ranges.
+  -perform_cleanup
+    	Provide if the tool is supposed to perform the cleaning functions within the processing pipeline.
+  -perform_chat_anonymization
+    	Specifies if the chat anonymization should be performed.
   -perform_player_anonymization
     	Specifies if the tool is supposed to perform player anonymization functions within the processing pipeline.
 If set to true please remember to download and run an anonymization server: https://doi.org/10.5281/zenodo.5138313
-  -perform_chat_anonymization
-    	Specifies if the chat anonymization should be performed.
-  -perform_cleanup
-    	Provide if the tool is supposed to perform the cleaning functions within the processing pipeline.
-  -perform_integrity_checks
-    	If the software is supposed to check the hardcoded integrity checks for the provided replays -perform_validity_checks
-    	Provide if the tool is supposed to use hardcoded validity checks and verify if the replay file variables are within 'common sense' ranges.
+  -max_procs int
+    	Specifies the number of logic cores of a processor that will be used for processing. (default 24) -number_of_packages int
+    	Provide a number of zip packages to be created and compressed into a zip archive.
+Please remember that this number needs to be lower than the number of processed files.
+If set to 0, will ommit the zip packaging and output .json directly to drive. (default 1)
+  -with_cpu_profiler string
+    	Set path to the file where pprof cpu profiler will save its information.
+If this is empty no profiling is performed.
   -log_dir string
     	Specifies directory which will hold the logging information. (default "./logs/") -log_level int
     	Specifies a log level from 1-7.
 Panic - 1, Fatal - 2, Error - 3, Warn - 4, Info - 5, Debug - 6, Trace - 7 (default 4)
-  -with_cpu_profiler string
-    	Set path to the file where pprof cpu profiler will save its information.
-If this is empty no profiling is performed.
 ```

 ### Minimal Example